hzdr/dvc_tutorial_series/README.md

 ### Setup

 Make sure you have some recent python version installed.
-(I run Python 3.9.1 within an conda environment on an OSX (add version) as of this writing).
+(I run Python 3.9.1 within an conda environment on an macOS Big Sur 11.4 as of this writing).

-I'd highly recommend to use any flavour of virtual environments (conda, venv, ..(except you're a *-BSD or NixOS user ^^ )).
+I'd highly recommend to use any flavour of virtual environments (conda, venv, ..) for following along with this tutorial.
+(Except you're a *-BSD or NixOS user, in thus case I assume you know your way around these issues anyway ^^ ).

 Clone the repo, make sure the dependencies are installed and you're good to go!

-Look into `/content/PART_00`, section **DVC Tutorial** for more information.
+Look into `/content/PART_01`, section **DVC Tutorial** for more information.